Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Background

-RTRRL uses temporal-difference learning~\cite{sutton2018} combined with eligibility traces (ETs) to enable online, sample-efficient updates that handle delayed rewards.
-After each action, the reward $r_t$, and past and current states $h_{t}$ and $h_{t+1}$ are used to compute the TD-error $\delta_t$:
+\paragraph{Temporal-Difference Learning with Eligibility Traces} RTRRL uses temporal-difference learning~\cite{sutton2018} combined with eligibility traces (ETs) to enable sample-efficient online updates that handle delayed rewards.
+After each action, the reward $r_t$, and past and current states $h_{C,t}$ and $h_{C,t+1}$ are used to compute the TD-error $\delta_t$:

-While standard TD(0) fails with delayed rewards, RTRRL addresses this through TD($\lambda$), which maintains decaying traces of each parameter's gradient history.
-The trace $e_\theta$ decays with factor $\gamma\lambda$ where $\gamma$ is the discount factor.
+While standard TD(0) struggles with delayed rewards, RTRRL addresses this through TD($\lambda$), which maintains decaying traces of each parameter's gradient history.
+Here, the ET $e_\theta$ decays with factor $\gamma\lambda$ where $\gamma$ is the discount factor.
 The eligibility trace for the critic $\hat{v}$ is computed as: